 Why are companies betting on neuromarketing?

 The brands are conscious that the consumer is more demanding and less faithful.
 It is not sufficient for the product or service to satisfy specific necessities.
 Instead, the consumer wants to fall in love with the product, to be surprised- they are searching for a relationship that goes further than a simple financial exchange.
-Brands, in their quest to win over the consumer and target audiences, aim to know their desires and necessities, and, generally speaking, everything that is related to the decision making process when making a purchase.
+Brands, in their quest to win over the consumer and target audiences, aim to know their desires and necessities, and, generally speaking, everything that is related to the decision-making process when making a purchase.

 Neuromarketing was born a few years ago, and this discipline has been a revolution in market research: it is a new way to know more about and enter the mind of the consumer, extracting information related to motivations and attitudes, emotional reactions and cognitive processes through implicit research techniques.
 It is different to traditional market research in that it extracts this information by applying neuromarketing research techniques, such as brain imaging (EEG or functional magnetic resonances), eye tracking, measuring galvanic skin responses or heart rates (GSR or HRV), among other parameters.

 Neuromarketing is a new tool that complements traditional research, to help brands understand their clients in a holistic manner.
-Not only large companies, such as Google, Microsoft, Disney, Hyundai, and Coca-Cola, are conscious of its possibilities and make use of this new type of research- many new or smaller companies also carry out these types of studies to know more about the decision-making process, what motivates purchasing decisions, how to improve the usability of their websites, test their product, optimise social media or ad campaigns to improve conversion rate, create a sense in brands, and assess their traditional or digital marketing strategies, among many others.
+Not only large companies, such as Google, Microsoft, Disney, Hyundai, and Coca-Cola, are conscious of its possibilities and make use of this new type of research- many new or smaller companies also carry out these types of studies to know more about the decision-making process, what motivates purchasing decisions, how to improve the usability of their websites, test their product, optimize social media or ad campaigns to improve conversion rate, create a sense in brands, and assess their traditional or digital marketing strategies, among many others.

 Faced with this reality, the demand for market studies that employ neuromarketing techniques continues to experience significant increases.
 As a consequence, the number of companies and experts in neuromarketing in Spain and around the world has also increased considerably.
 Therefore, working with neuromarketing techniques to obtain more information on the consumer has been converted into a must for many companies.
 But which companies are adherents to neuromarketing?
 Do all of them carry out studies?
 And are they exclusively dedicated to neuromarketing?